Safety-Preserving PTQ via Contrastive Alignment Loss: Mathematical Justification of Contrastive Alignment Loss (CAL)

-In summary, this theoretical formulation grounds the alignment-aware quantization framework in established principles from convex optimization, contrastive training, and selective gradient distillation, thereby providing a rigorous and interpretable basis for its empirical success.
+In summary, this theoretical formulation grounds the contrastive alignment quantization framework in established principles from convex optimization, contrastive training, and selective gradient distillation, thereby providing a rigorous and interpretable basis for its empirical success.